bkushigian/snek_game/README.md

 The devolved Snake game we all wish I hadn't made.

 ## What is WyRm?
 It's a really crappy game.
-It's even more crappily coded.
-I'm trying to fix both of these.
+It's even crappilyer coded.
+I'm trying to fix both of these things.
 The first bit is probably here to stay, but the second bit can be improved.

 ![][wyrm1]